hamukichi/ironpycompiler/doc/command-line.rst

 Command-line Tool
 =================

-IronPyCompiler has a command-line script named ``ipy2asm``.
+IronPyCompiler has a command-line script named ``ipy2asm`` for convenience.
 This script will be installed in the directory ``Scripts``.

 Examples